-Our vision to deliver value to our stakeholders as a responsible and caring corporate citizen in line with our core values of providing quality and effective healthcare solutions to millions of patients in more than 150 countries is contained in our responsible corporate citizenship philosophy (available online).
-Please refer to our reporting on our social & relationship capital on pages 58 to 62 for further information on our contributions to communities and the SED projects we have supported during the year.
+Our vision to deliver value to our stakeholders as a responsible and caring corporate citizen in line with our core values of making quality and effective healthcare solutions accessible to millions of patients in more than 150 countries is contained in our responsible corporate citizenship philosophy (available online).
+Please refer to our reporting on our social and relationship capital on pages 76 to 81 of our Integrated Report for further information on our contributions to communities and the SED projects we have supported during the year.

-The Committee reviews our engagements with consumers and the status of consumer relationships, receiving quarterly reporting on the material matters affecting consumers who use our products.
+The Committee reviews our engagements with consumers and the status of consumer relationships, monitoring complaints and pharmacovigilance reports in respect of our products and receiving quarterly reporting on the material matters affecting consumers who use our products.